Fennel and tomato salad

 Fennel bulb

-Fennel and tomato salad provides the coloured foods that research indicates we need to give us the defense we need against the attack of serious disease.
+Fennel and tomato salad provides the coloured foods that research indicates we need to defend us in the even of attack by serious disease.

 So they produce little rise in blood glucose but instead contribute to feeding the microbiome in the colon; there they are fermented to produce very important short-chain fatty acids that stimulate and normalise the immune system.